jedelman8/open-source-networking/project-list.md

 # Open Source Networking Projects
-Brief description of open source networking projects.
-This list was originally posted at http://www.jedelman.com/home/open-source-networking.
-The goal is to make this an evolving community driven list.

 Feel free to issue a pull request to make any change to the existing list or add net new projects.

 **Note: Please keep the descriptions concise and also include a link if you are going to add a project.**